...

 Benzo Withdrawal Timeline

 Benzodiazepine withdrawal symptoms can begin 12-24 hours after your last dose.
-The severity and duration of symptoms vary based on factors like the specific benzo used, dosage, and length of use.
+The severity and length of symptoms can change.
+This depends on factors like the type of benzo, the dose, and how long it was used.

 Benzo Withdrawal Symptoms